 While municipal cultural services had been growing in profile since the early 1970s, there was a broadened understanding of culture as a core service in municipalities at the turn of the century.

 The Creative City Network of Canada (CCNC) was established to address the need to provide support for professionals in the field by tapping into the expertise of peer municipalities across the country.
 The Network fostered a virtual and physical connection of individuals working in the field through digital tools, annual conferences, and the development of new and much needed research and toolkits.
-This could not have happened without the work of Burke Tayor and Nancy Duxbury (honorary members of the Network), support from municipalities across Canada, and the financial support of the City of Vancouver, Vancouver Foundation, Canada Council for the Arts, British Columbia Arts Council, Bronfman Foundation, and the Department of Canadian Heritage.
+This could not have happened without the work of Burke Taylor and Nancy Duxbury (honorary members of the Network), support from municipalities across Canada, and the financial support of the City of Vancouver, Vancouver Foundation, Canada Council for the Arts, British Columbia Arts Council, Bronfman Foundation, and the Department of Canadian Heritage.

 In 2002, CCNC established itself as a not-for-profit, hired office staff, and set up an office in downtown Vancouver.
 CCNC continued to take on research projects, formalized its municipal membership structure, and began to receive annual project funding from the Department of Canadian Heritage and the BC Arts Council.
 In 2014, membership categories expanded to include arts and culture organizations as well as individual consultants, artists, and students of cultural policy to join.
 In 2021, CCNC reestablished its headquarters in Ottawa, Ontario with staff and board with staff and board based across Canada.

 Today, CCNC’s network of culture workers directly serve approximately 16 million Canadians through the production of: